simct/test/review-μ-Transfer_experiment.md

 ### Query Initialization
-For query projection, $\mu$P initialization typically uses a Gaussian distribution with variance $\Theta(1/M)$, but zero-initialization has been proposed to facilitate transfer.
+For query projection, µP initialization typically uses a Gaussian distribution with variance $\Theta(1/M)$, but zero-initialization has been proposed to facilitate transfer.
 Transfer occurs with zero-initialized query, and there was a slight improvement in performance compared to the baseline, traditional Gaussian initialization.

 ### Cosine schedule
 Adjusting the learning rate over iterations is an open problem with no definitive solution, with methods like power and exponential scheduling.
 This experiment use cosine scheduling, which is the method that periodically decreases and increases the learning rate to prevent convergence to local minima.
 This approach can help the model escape suboptimal points and potentially find better solutions.The baseline used a linear schedule, but switching to cosine scheduling did not negatively impact transfer.
 However, a slight performance degradation was observed with cosine scheduling compared to the baseline.